gitlabhq/omnibus-gitlab/doc/development/setup.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Set up your development environment
 ---

-# Set up your development environment

 Development of the Linux package can be done using an existing package available from the [Downloads page](https://about.gitlab.com/install/).
 To know how to set up